Electronics terminologies for beginners(Basic terms, 2024)

 Electrons are negatively charged, protons are positively charged, and neutrons have no charge.

-When electronics are removed or added to atoms, the net charge around an atom becomes positive and negative respectively.
+When electrons are removed or added to atoms, the net charge around an atom becomes positive and negative respectively.

 electronics terminologies electric charge